中华人民共和国政府 | |

 ![]() |

 The National People's Congress (NPC) is the highest state organ, with control over the constitution and basic laws, as well as over the election and supervision of officials of other government organs.
 The congress meets annually for about two weeks in March to review and approve major new policy directions, laws, the budget, and major personnel changes.
 The NPC's Standing Committee (NPCSC) is the permanent legislative organ that adopts most national legislation, interprets the constitution and laws, and conducts constitutional reviews.
-The President acts as a head of state in compliance with decisions made by the NPCSC, but exercises an independent power to nominate the Premier.
-Elected separately by the NPC, the Vice-president has no power themselves, but assists the President.
+The President acts as a head of state in compliance with decisions made by the NPCSC, but exercises an independent power to nominate the premier.
+Elected separately by the NPC, the Vice-president has no power, but assists the President.

 Main article: Constitution of the People's Republic of China |